Russia says 40 killed and more than 100 wounded in attack on Moscow concert hall

 Other videos showed up to four attackers, armed with assault rifles and wearing caps, who were shooting screaming people at point-blank range.

-Andrei Vorobyov, the governor of the Moscow region, said he was heading to the area and set up a task force to deal with the damage.
-He didn’t offer further details.

-Russian media reports said that riot police units were being sent to the area as people were being evacuated.
+As the blaze continued to rage late into the night, statements of outrage, shock and support to those affected streamed in from around the world.

+Some commentators on Russian social media questioned how authorities, who relentlessly surveil and pressure Kremlin critics, failed to identify the threat and prevent the attack.

-Russian authorities said security was tightened at Moscow’s airports and railway stations, while the Moscow mayor canceled all mass gatherings scheduled for the weekend.
+Russian authorities said security has been tightened at Moscow’s airports, railway stations and the capital's sprawling subway system.
+Moscow's mayor canceled all mass gatherings and theaters and museums shut for the weekend.
+Other Russian regions also tightened security.

+The Kremlin didn't immediately blame anyone for the attack, but some Russian lawmakers were quick to accuse Ukraine of being behind it and called for ramping up strikes.
+Hours before the attack, the Russian military l aunched a sweeping barrage on Ukraine's power system, crippling the country's biggest hydroelectric plant and other energy facilities and leaving more than a million people without electricity.

+Dmitry Medvedev, deputy head of Russia's Security Council, said that if Kyiv's involvement in the attack on the concert hall is proven, all those involved “must be tracked down and killed without mercy, including officials of the state that committed such outrage.”

+Mykhailo Podolyak, an adviser to Ukrainian President Volodymyr Zelenskyy, denied Ukraine's involvement in the concert hall attack.

+“Ukraine has never resorted to the use of terrorist methods,” he posted on X. “Everything in this war will be decided only on the battlefield.”

-White House National Security Advisor John Kirby said Friday that he couldn’t yet speak about all the details but that “the images are just horrible.
+John Kirby, spokesman for the White House National Security Council, said Friday that he couldn’t yet speak about all the details but that “the images are just horrible.
 And just hard to watch.”

 “Our thoughts are going to be with the victims of this terrible, terrible shooting attack,” Kirby said.
 “There are some moms and dads and brothers and sisters and sons and daughters who haven’t gotten the news yet.
 This is going to be a tough day.”

-The attack followed a statement issued earlier this month by the U.S. Embassy in Moscow that urged the Americans to avoid crowded places in the Russian capital in view of an imminent attack, a warning that was repeated by several other Western embassies.
+The attack followed a statement issued earlier this month by the U.S. Embassy in Moscow that urged the Americans to avoid crowded places in the Russian capital in view of “imminent” plans by extremists to target large gatherings in Moscow, including concerts.
+The warning was repeated by several other Western embassies.

+Asked about the embassy's notice issued on March 7, Kirby referred the question to the State Department, adding: "I don’t think that was related to this specific attack.”

+Responding to a question about whether Washington had any prior information about the assault, Kirby responded: “I’m not aware of any advance knowledge that we had of this terrible attack.”

 Russia was shaken by a series of deadly terror attacks in the early 2000s during the fighting with separatists in the Russian province of Chechnya.

-Note: This story was updated to correct that John Kirby is a spokesman for the White House National Security Council, not the White House national security adviser.